nest/nest-simulator/doc/guides/connection_management.rst

     conns = nest.GetConnections()
     print(conns.get())

-You can see how many synapse parameters you have by doing `len()` on your `CollocatedSynapses` object:
+You can see how many synapse parameters you have by calling `len()` on your `CollocatedSynapses` object:

   >>> len(syn_spec)
   2